esme-nadeau/esme-nadeau.github.io/README.md

 awarded by B-Sides Cybersecurity Conference,
 October 2024
 - Awarded to the author of the best phishing email in the social engineering category of the official conference CTF competition

+**Designer of the Year**
+awarded by Franklin High School, June 2022
+- Awarded for my contributions as design editor of the Franklin High School yearbook

+**Judge Richard Unis Mock Trial Student of the Year** awarded by Brian Halberg, March 2020
+- Awarded for my performance as Mock Trial Varsity team captain